 Run of the mill units that you may typically find in home workshops run off standard 120v, 15A outlets.
 High-performance or industrial torches, however, require 20A or even 50A and 220v to perform efficiently.

 The first step in determining your power needs is to consider the thickness of the metals that you typically work with.
+While plasma machines can cut anything conductive from copper to stainless steel, there are some things to consider in purchasing.
 A 25A plasma torch will work perfectly for anything up to ¼”.
 For metals up to ½” thick, don’t go below 40A, and when it comes to cutting 1” sheets, buy a machine with an amperage of 60A or more.

 The next step is to ascertain what type of power you have available in your workshop or home.
 To cut metals that are ½” or thicker, you may need a 220v outlet.
 Consult with your electrician to ensure that your power infrastructure will be sufficient to support a plasma cutter.